Hawaiian Airlines' parent surges on $1.9 bln buyout deal with Alaska Air

 Hawaiian presently has a negative price-to-earnings (PE) ratio of 1.5, reflecting losses, compared to a positive forward 12 months PE ratio of 8.2 for Alaska Air, according to LSEG.

-Alaska and Hawaiian said on Sunday the deal, valued at $929.4 million on an equity basis, will expand their networks and offer more choices for passengers.
+Alaska and Hawaiian said on Sunday the deal, valued at $929.4 million on an equity basis, will expand their networks and offer more choices to passengers.

 "This transaction makes good common sense for both airlines," TD Cowen analyst Helane Becker wrote in a note.